2024 Australia Cup

-The 2024 Australia Cup was the eleventh season of the Australia Cup, the main national soccer knockout cup competition in Australia.
+The 2024 Australia Cup was the 11th season of the Australia Cup, the main national soccer knockout cup competition in Australia.
 This edition was the third under the new name of the "Australia Cup" following the renaming of Football Federation Australia to Football Australia.
 Thirty-two teams contested the competition proper.

 Sydney FC were the defending champions, but were eliminated by Oakleigh Cannons in the Round of 32.

 Macarthur FC won its second Australia Cup after defeating Melbourne Victory in the final.
 Macarthur FC qualified to the group stage of the AFC's 2025–26 AFC Champions League Two competition.

 Round and dates

 For the first time in the competition's history, the draws for the round of 16, quarter-finals and semi-finals are combined.